MAKE GOOD AND

 Retire at age twenty

 There is no second chance.
-The person you will become in your old age–or in any decade of your life after youth–can never be the person you once were.
+The person you will become in your old age--or in any decade of your life after youth—can never be the person you once were.
 And though succeeding decades may prove more bountiful for you in other ways, there is something about the twenties you can never, ever reclaim.
 Do not wait for money and security to buy you safe and comfortable passage into retirement.
-Take that passage now while you've the ample and quite perishable commodity of youth, which you can only spend while you are young.
-There's time enough after your twenties are done to secure other–far less valuable–forms of fortune.
+Take that passage now while you've the ample, and quite perishable, commodity of youth, which may only be spend while you are young.
+There's time enough after your twenties are past to secure other, far less valuable, forms of fortune.

 My retirement mission